Update: FDA Cites Teething Tablet Manufacturer for GMP Violations

 The Class Action Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in teething tablets lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

 Free Case Evaluation: Again, if your child was injured by teething tablets, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+You may be entitled to a settlement by filing a lawsuit and we can help.